 Decision Maker: A person or entity with jurisdiction to make legal decisions or judgments.

-Environmental Protection Agency: The federal agency created by Congress to protect human health, natural resources, and the environment from pollution, to set limits for the emission of pollutants, and to enforce those limits.
+Environmental Protection Agency ("EPA"): The federal agency created by Congress to protect human health, natural resources, and the environment from pollution, to set limits for the emission of pollutants, and to enforce those limits.
 Most states have their own state-created agency empowered to do the same within that state.

 Information Collection: The gathering and analysis of information that is already publicly available.